Skip to main content

 2. Copy the paymaster URL link with the API key and fill in the candidePaymasterUrl

-3. Create a Gas Policy and customise it with your rules
+3. Setup a Gas Policy and customise it with your rules

 import { useChainId, useSendTransaction } from 'wagmi';

-const { sendCalls, data: id } = useSendCalls(); // wagmi hook to send batch & sponsored tx
+const { sendCalls, data: id } = useSendCalls(); // to send batch & sponsored tx

-const { sendTransaction } = useSendTransaction(); // wagmi hook to send standard tx
+const { sendTransaction } = useSendTransaction(); // to send standard tx

 const chainId = useChainId();